cortex-lab/phy/docs/api.md

 **`RasterView.update_color(self, selected_clusters=None)`**

-Update the color of the spikes, depending on the selected clustersd.
+Update the color of the spikes, depending on the selected clusters.

 ---